REVIEWS

 BIO

-In June of 2015, Mr. Buonemani conducted a choir of over 200 voices in Walt Disney Concert Hall marking the 150th anniversary of Episcopal Ministry in Southern California, at which time the Rt.
-Rev. Jon J. Bruno, Bishop Diocesan of Los Angeles, conferred on him the title Honorary Canon of the Cathedral Center of St. Paul, acknowledging his extraordinary contributions to the musical life of the Episcopal Church.
+In June 2015, Buonemani conducted a choir comprising over 200 voices in Walt Disney Concert Hall to commemorate the 150th anniversary of Episcopal ministry in Southern California.
+During the ceremony, the Right Reverend Jon J. Bruno, Bishop Diocesan of Los Angeles, bestowed upon him the honorary title of Canon of the Cathedral Center of St. Paul, recognizing his exceptional contributions to the musical and liturgical life of the Episcopal Church.